JTRamirez/BRMS-Walkthrough/modules/part-four-rule-authoring-101.md

 ### Intoduction to rules and decision tables

-Although the Project Authoring interface enables one to create a variety of files, the two primary file types that tend to contain the great majority of the logic are DRL files, and Decision Tables.
+Although the Project Authoring interface enables one to create a variety of files, the two primary file types that tend to contain the great majority of logic are _DRL files_, and _Decision Tables_.

 ####DRL Files

 DRL files are "Drools Rule Language" files (recall that Red Hat BRMS is built upon [Drools](http://drools.org/), among other projects).
-They are intended to hold all of the discrete rules a particular application may need, and in many respects the writing paradigm may remind a developer of programming in a modern language such as Java - rules group content in curly braces, indents are used to organize content, and so forth.
+They are intended to hold all of the discrete rules a particular application may need, and in many respects the writing paradigm for DRL files may remind a developer of programming in a modern language such as Java - indents are used to organize content, functions and various kinds of content are declared with similar syntax, and so forth.
+That said, many of the finiky rules such as trailing semicolons or mandatory curly braces are omitted, and the rules themselves have a fairly rigid structure that is meant to keep them as readable as possible.

-The file itself has a particular structure, which looks like this:
+Before we get to the rules themselves, however, the DRL file in its entirety has a particular structure, which looks something like this:

 ```drl
 package package-name